Word Confusion: Every Body versus Everybody

 Curious About Other Everys?

-If you’re curious about other every closed compound words, you may want to check out “Every Day versus Everyday“, “Every Man versus Everyman“, “Every One versus Everyone“, “Every Place versus Everyplace“, “Every Thing versus Everything“, and “Every Way versus Everyway“.
+If you’re curious about other every closed compound words, you may want to check out “Every Day versus Everyday“, “Every Man versus Everyman“, “Every One versus Everyone“, “Every Place versus Everyplace“, “Every Thing versus Everything“, “Every Way versus Everyway“, and “Every Where versus Everywhere“.

 Return to top

-If you found this post on “Every Body versus Everybody” interesting, consider tweeting it to your friends.
-Subscribe to KD Did It, if you’d like to track this post for future updates.
+If you found this post on “Every Body versus Everybody” interesting, consider subscribing to KD Did It, if you’d like to track this post for future updates.

 Return to top